xXXConkerXXx/Healthy-Routine/README.md

 - Wake up(6 - 10 am),
 - Take a shower(Helps wake you up),
 - Brush teeth(Freshin your taste with mint),
-- Eat breakfast, lunch, or Dinner(Optional best to eat 2-3 times a day),
+- Eat breakfast, lunch, or dinner(Optional best to eat 2-3 times a day),
 - Go for a walk outside(10 minutes - 1 hour),
 - Limit your time on the computer(1 - 5 hours),
 - Chamomile tea(to calm your thoughts)